While Arizona is known for being a desert state, there are plenty of beautiful lakes and rivers where you can go kayaking!

 The lake features 22 miles of shoreline which is great for kayakers since this is a popular place with power boaters… with their wakes and speed it’s important to stick to paddling along the shoreline!

 There are multiple places to launch your kayak inside Butcher Jones Recreation Area.
+If you need to rent a kayak, you can do so from Saguaro Lake Ranch.

 Located in Prescott and surrounded by stunning granite dells, Watson Lake is must-visit for kayakers!